 We have heard for years that eating a well-balanced diet will have positive health benefits.
-Now, three decades of data demonstrate that healthy eating patterns reduce heart disease (JAMA Internal Medicine, online June 15, 2020).
+Three decades of data demonstrate that healthy eating patterns reduce heart disease (JAMA Internal Medicine, online June 15, 2020).

 The investigators drew their data from three different cohorts.
 They are the Nurses’ Health Study, Nurses’ Health Study II, and Health Professionals Follow-up Study (165 794 women and 43 339 men).
 Every few years, the volunteers filled out extensive dietary questionnaires and responded to surveys about their health status.